Cardano-Fans/demeter-java-starter-kit/README.md

 # demeter-java-starter-kit
 Demeter template to start Cardano development with Java.

-## This template will demononstrate a few basic Cardano functions such as
+## This template will demonstrate a few basic Cardano functions such as
 - accounts management via simple wallet
 - transfering ADA to another wallet via simple transactions